Stencil: A Web Components Compiler

 Web Components offered a solution to both problems, pushing more work to the browser for better performance, and targeting a standards-based component model that all frameworks could use.

-However, Web Components by themselves weren't enough.
+Web Components by themselves, however, weren't enough.
 Building fast web apps required innovations that were previously locked up inside of traditional web frameworks.
 Stencil was built to pull these features out of traditional frameworks and bring them to the fast emerging Web Component standard.
 While Stencil is intended to be used primarily to build design systems and component libraries, these innovations allowed entire applications to be built using only Stencil.